MrParosk/soft_nms/README.md

 pip install git+https://github.com/MrParosk/soft_nms.git
 ```

-Note that the installation process is tested on linux and with anaconda.
-It might work on other platforms, but are not tested.
+Note that if you are using Windows, you need MSVC installed.